protocol/upptime-pln/README.md

 The [Airtable Interface](https://airtable.com/invite/l?inviteId=invVgVQUtAq60QRrA&inviteToken=db142bb642208b5ba9943e1c02ddb083db68ceef4bf45667fa7a2dd17c136b48&utm_medium=email&utm_source=product_team&utm_content=transactional-alerts) can be used to create a Pull Request to Add or Omit monitoring for specific sites, as well as to add your Github handle to receive notifications for specific sites.
 Please check the [Upptime Configuration](https://upptime.js.org/docs/configuration) docs for more advanced config options, some of which are included in the Airtable interface.

+Do not add sites that do not exist in Airtable.
+They will be overwritten by an automated flow that happens weekly (currently) which collects known active domains via API.
+Open an issue, or contact @vesahc (@chase.fil on Slack) if you would like to add additional data sources.

 Global notifications are posted to the [#upptime-pln](https://filecoinproject.slack.com/archives/C05NN527TS7) channel on Filecoin Slack.

 [![Uptime CI](https://github.com/vesahc/upptime-pln/workflows/Uptime%20CI/badge.svg)](https://github.com/vesahc/upptime-pln/actions?query=workflow%3A%22Uptime+CI%22)